cgwire/kitsu/docs/supervisor-tasks/README.md

-# Supervise your Tasks
+# Check and Supervise your Tasks

 ## Check your Tasks

-As a Supervisor, most of the time, you also have tasks assigned on top of supervising your department.
+As a Supervisor, you usually have tasks assigned in addition to supervising your department.

 So, it means splitting your time between your work and supervising your team.